yosif-khaled/Image-Resizer/readme.md

-scripts needed to test/start/build your application
+# scripts needed to Test/ Start/ Build The Application

-to compile and run code: npm run start to use tsc in watch mode: npm run watch
+# compile and run code:
+ npm run start

+# use tsc in watch mode:
+ npm run watch

+# test code:
-to test code: npm run test
+ npm run test

-endpoints that should be accessed
+## Endpoints

 GET "/" should render Index.ejs where you can choose and image from your hard drive -- IMAGE SHOULD BE /jpeg|jpg|png|gif/ only and not larger than 3 mb --